-- 16. Council should update the weed list that is accessible from its website, based on the information in Table 7 and Appendix C. (Medium importance, little effort required, short time frame) - 17.
-Council and the Department of Sustainability & Environment should jointly consider a publicity campaign and weed control works targeted at the nine environmental weeds in Table 7, as discussed in Section 4.3.
-(Medium importance, medium to long time frame) - 18.
-Council should discourage plant nurseries from selling Environmental weeds rated 'Serious' or 'Very Serious' in Appendix C. (Medium importance, long time frame)
+- 15. That Council and the Department of Sustainability & Environment jointly consider a publicity campaign and weed control works targeted at the nine environmental weeds in Table 6, as discussed in Section 4.3.
+(Medium importance, medium to long time frame) - 16.
+That Council discourage plant nurseries from selling Environmental weeds rated 'Serious' or 'Very Serious' in Appendix C. (Medium importance, long time frame) - 17.
+That Council keep on its staff people who are capable of detecting new and emerging weeds (such as the example of the White Bladder-flower in Section 3.4.3).
+There should be urgent responses to any such detections.
+(Medium importance, ongoing)